-As shown in Figure 1, the tentative GMNet homepage, GMNet literally has space holder for all countries in the world although this tentative homepage has listed tentatively only a few continents and countries under each at this moment.
+Figure 2 is a tentative GMNet homepage.
+It shows clearly that there is a space holder for all countries in the world although this tentative homepage has listed only a few continents and countries under each in the Geographical category.